csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-02-02-botnets-a-literature-review.md

   - Botnets
 ---

-This post is a document created as a minimal literature review.
-Hope you find it useful!
+<div class="bd-callout bd-callout-info">This post is a document created as a minimal literature review.
+Hope you find it useful!</div>

-## Table Of Contents
-1. Introduction
-2. Basic Concepts
-3. Tools And Techniques
-4. Discussion
-5. Conclusion & Future Directions
-6. References

 --------------------------------------